CoetseeM/MichaelaCoetsee.github.io/README.md

 <br>
 <br>

-## - Bank Customer Churn Analysis and Prediction
+## - Bank Customer Churn, Analysis and Classification

 **_Task Description:_** Design a pipeline, an evaluation strategy, and a set of experiments to determine the best parameters and machine learning algorithm, based on the results of empirical evaluations derived from a dataset, compare different algorithms.